ARUP-NGS/BMFtools/MANUAL.md

   > which make up the barcode.
 This is required to ensure that chemistry has worked as expected
   > and to identify the barcode length, which is used for additional entropy.

-  > To achieve linear performance with arbitrarily large datasets, an initial marking step subsets the reads by the first
-  > few nucleotides in the barcode.
-The more of these are used, the lower the RAM requirements but the more temporary files are written.
-  > This is controlled by the -n option.

   Usage: `bmftools collapse inline <options> input_R1.fastq.gz input_R2.fastq.gz`